Drag force on a moving heavy quark with deformed string configuration

 AdS/QCD, is an approach in which one starts from a five-dimensional effective field theory somehow motivated by string theory and tries to fit it to QCD as much as possible.
-Since $AdS_5$ is the gravity dual of $N = 4$ SYM that is an approximation of QCD, it would be interesting to consider some corrections in $AdS_5$ as the gravity dual.
+Since $AdS_5$ is the gravity dual of $N = 4$ SYM that is an approximation of QCD, it would be interesting to consider some corrections in $AdS_5$ as the gravity dual to find more phenomenological results.
 Motion of a quark has been studied in different literature \cite{neme,acen,rost,caje,brmo,stst,nore,inth,hequ,en,drma} by AdS/QCD.
 In \cite{corr} the second correction of radial coordinate has been discussed where the coefficient of such a correction is called as deformation parameter.
-Then different effects of such a parameter on physics of quarks and it's motion were considered in \cite{qupo,dfsp,vac}.
+Different effects of such a parameter on physics of quark and it's motion are studied in \cite{qupo,dfsp,vac}.
 Also the effect of deformation parameter on drag force on di-quark is considered in \cite{dfga}.
 During recent years, different computations of drag force have been done \cite{dch,dge,dsy,dget,stmo,scl,r2,chef,thtr,hth,nonre,anis,anpl,anch,chair,dins,heq,vacu, alor,hQCD}.

 In this paper we will study the effect of deformation parameter while it contributes in the probe string ansatz as well.
-In other words, we demand when we turn on the second correction of radial coordinate on the background, there is no guaranty that it does not affect string ansatz.
-So we will define a general useful deformed probe string to compute the drag force in a system with deformation parameter in a general form.\\ This paper is organized as follows, in section (\ref {se:drag force}) we will review holographic description of drag force, then in section (\ref{sec:def}) temporarily we will quit the drag force discussion and skip to review of deformed AdS.
-When the reader is familiar with the method and the background both, we will compute the drag force in a deformed AdS in section (\ref {dfdeformed}).
+In other words we test if with a deformed AdS background, the string ansatz could be affected with an extra term representing deformation parameter.
+So we will define a general deformed probe string to compute the drag force.\\ This paper is organized as follows, in section (\ref {se:drag force}) we will review holographic description of drag force, then in section (\ref{sec:def}) temporarily we will quit the drag force discussion and skip to review of deformed AdS.
+After introducing the method and the background both, we will compute the drag force in a deformed AdS in section (\ref {dfdeformed}).
 According to the obtained theoretical results we will discuss some phenomenological aspects of the system in section (\ref{se:ph}).
 We will end up by conclusion in section (\ref{se:con}).